MaggiePeterson/OpenVideo/README.md

 # **OpenVideo for Vision Processing**

-This library uses OpenCV and LIBUVC to open a usb connected camera, lower its exposure, and return the camera stream.
+This library uses OpenCV and LIBUVC to open a usb connected camera, lowers its exposure, and returns the camera stream.

 ## **Documentation**